 Lilly Dancyger’s essays and journalism on sex, politics, and culture have appeared in Rolling Stone, The Rumpus, The Washington Post, Psychology Today and more.
-She is the editor of Burn it Down, an anthology of women and nonbinary writers on anger and it’s forthcoming from Seal Press.
-Lilly is also at work on a memoir about her father’s art and heroin addiction and the legacy of both in her life.
+She is the editor of Burn it Down, an anthology of women and nonbinary writers on anger from Seal Press, and the author of Negative Space a memoir about her father’s art and heroin addiction and the legacy of both in her life.

 Lilly Dancyger: Hi.
 Thanks for having me.

 Rachel Thompson: I know you’re quite prolific having caught up on a lot of your of your work recently.
 I know you write both creative nonfiction essays and reportage.
 I’m wondering then what’s your writing practice like how do you balance working in these different forms from day to day.

 Lilly Dancyger: Well in my own work I kind of go in phases, I’ve noticed.
 I’ll get really into reporting and feature writing for a little while and I’ll do that a lot and then I’ll realize that I haven’t written a personal essay in a while and I’ve missed that.
 So, kinda dive headlong into that and write a bunch of essays, and then I realize I haven’t reported anything in a while and you know kind of goes back and forth like.
 The bigger challenge for me is really balancing my own work with my editing work.
 Nurturing other people’s work and editing and helping bring that out into the world.
 And then also finding time to write my own stuff.
 Once in a while.